importPI20fromDHGE/dhge-pi20-sem4-swe/uml_templates.md

 skinparam linetype ortho

-rectangle "Hallo spaces spaces" as A rectangle „spaces spaces moin spaces spaces“ as B
+rectangle "Hallo spaces spaces" as A rectangle "spaces spaces moin spaces spaces" as B

 A --> B